ps2cnc/ps2cnc/README.md

 ...
 ```

-Estlcam, a popular, free, good, CAM tool, can/will generate G2/G3 commands and you can choose to enable/disable them and use G1 commands instead like jscut above.
+Estlcam, a popular, free, good, CAM tool, can/will generate G2/G3 commands and you can choose to enable/disable them and use G1 commands like jscut above.

-This is the whole Estlecam g-code:
+This is the whole Estlecam g-code (with G2/G3 enabled):

 ```
 (Project 004)